Quan Yeomans: Musical and lyrical style

 Yeomans' lyrical style has been described as a trademark postmodern lyricism and sceptical cynicism.
 He is known for the explicit lyrical content that appeared on Regurgitator's earlier releases.
 Songs such as "I Like It Like That", "Pop Porn" and "The World of Sleaze" deals with issues of sexism.
 Yeomans has acknowledged feminist performance artist and friend Kiley Gaffney as a major influence.
 He has also credited his father, a psychiatrist, as his "greatest intellectual and emotional influence.
 It is through his insights that I discovered the true nature of subversion, subtlety and brutality."
 Their attendance at the 1991 World Economic Forum directly influenced the lyrics for the song "G7 Dick Electro Boogie".
 Another reoccurring theme in Yeomans' lyrics is about musicians dealing with fame, which is possibly influenced by his own career.
 Regurgitator bassist/co-vocalist Ben Ely noted that "Quan was really playing around hardcore topics with cute pop songs" when asked about the controversial track "I Sucked A Lot of Cock To Get Where I Am".

 Personal life

-Yeomans had lived in Hong Kong with his partner and their first child was born in late 2013.
+Yeomans lived in Hong Kong with his partner and their first child was born in late 2013.
 As of 2019, he was residing in Melbourne.
 He has two children.